wp-plugins/grid-gallery-with-custom-links/readme.txt

 With the Grid Gallery, you can easily add elegant navigation option to any theme.

 * Easy to customize.
-* Compatible with all browsers.
+* Compatible with all browsers and mobile devices.
-* Works great on mobile devices.
 * Easy to add to any page or post - just insert a shortcode.
 * You can add custom links and captions to each of the images.